 Facial misting sprays are a soothing treat for dry, flaky, or easily irritated skin.
 It also can be incredibly soothing/cooling on sunburnt skin.
 Spray a spritz or two before applying moisturizer to help lock in more water.
 Brands like Evian and Avene sell water sprays for the face, but you can make your own with a spray bottle + mineral water.

 I don’t know about you, but for me, eating is half the fun of going on a trip.
-So while I’m the last person who’d tell you “watch what you eat,” particularly on your vacation.
-But if you find there’s a correlation between a change in diet and a change in your breakouts, being discerning about the snacks we grab while out and about can make a difference for our hormones and skin.
+But, if you find there’s a correlation between a change in diet and a change in your breakouts, being discerning about the snacks we grab while out and about can make a difference for our hormones and skin.

 If you have oily, acne-prone skin: foods high on the glycemic index can trigger oil production in the sebaceous glands; without getting overly sciencey about it, be aware that high-sugar snacks such as granola/energy bars, soft drinks, fruit juice, potatoes, and white rice are culprits you’re likely to run across during your journeys.